aaronbloomfield/ccc/hws/daoweb3/index.md

 ### Overview

 In this assignment you are going to create a Decentralized Autonomous Organization (DAO).
 The DAO will issue NFT tokens (that you created in the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment) to keep track of who are members, allow members to submit proposals, and allow voting on those proposals.
 For the purposes of this assignment, a proposal consists of a reason (which can be any string), an amount to pay, and an account address to pay it to.
 You will then make a Web3 interface for this DAO that will allow anybody with a standard web browser to see the status of the DAO and the proposals.
+The web page will only read from the blockchain using the web3.js library.

 Beyond general experience with programming Solidity (which you have at this point it the course), this assignment requires: